2b-as/sigshark/README.md

-Sigshark will output a pcap file in which the packets are grouped by transaction, i.e. the file will contain the corresponding `Begin (-> Continue ...) -> End/Abort` packets next to each other, followed by the same for subsequent transactions, while preserving the original timestamps of the packets.
+Sigshark will output a pcap file in which the packets are grouped by transaction, i.e. the file will contain the corresponding `Begin (-> Continue ...) -> End/Abort` or `Request -> Answer` packets next to each other, followed by the same for subsequent transactions, while preserving the original timestamps of the packets.

 ### Applying filters to transactions instead of messages